CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

 ![](https://github.com/mapping-hnyc/documentation/blob/master/hnyc_addressRanges/images/consecIssue_1.png)

-+ Addresses are only given on one side of the street and the address numbers depicted are both odd and even numbers
++ Addresses are only given on one side of the street and the address numbers depict both odd and even numbers
-  1. Flag this in the `Issues` field with an **x** and skip it.
-We will need to create a point-based geocoder for these cases (like Central Park West, 5th Ave at Central Park, Riverside Ave, etc).
-You should take a screenshot and post this to the Trello board.
+  1. Depending on which side of the street numbers are given (basing direction on ascending address numbers) use the `Parity Right` & `Parity Left`fields.
+Enter `M` into `Parity Left` when all street numbers (odd & even) are on the left side of the street.
+Ditto for `Parity Right` if the odd and even numbers are on the right side of the segment.

 ![](https://github.com/mapping-hnyc/documentation/blob/master/hnyc_addressRanges/images/consecIssue_3%20Copy.png)